spilliams/terrascope/docs/hcl-schema.md

 ## `terrascope` block

-[can i generate this doc from go source?]
+[TODO: can i generate this doc from go source?]